-The (internal or external) navigation device shall provide the following additional information for each provided position whether it has no Fix or was operating in 2D or 3D Mode and shall encode this data in the message in accordance with section 3.3.
+The navigation device shall provide the following additional information for each provided position whether it has no Fix or was operating in 2D or 3D Mode and shall encode this data in the message in accordance with section 3.3.
+If a valid 3D location (including height) is available then this shall be transmitted, however if a 3D location is not available but a valid 2D location is then this shall be transmitted instead.